aphillipsmusik/Niftysmart/README.md

-Nifty
+Niftysmart
 =====

-Nifty connects to your smarthome
+Niftysmart connects to your home